 According to the County, the weed abatement order pertains to the trimming of the weeds, some invasive bushes (castor bean), dead leaves on yucca plants, dead palm fronds within 6’ of the ground, and trimming up low-hanging branches on trees that hang within 6’ of the ground.
 L.A.
 County Staff also stated that the plant cuttings may remain on the site, but it was suggested that the cuttings be mulched as much as possible.
 Please click here to view photos of foliage that LA County is requiring to be trimmed.

 The property owner is completing the trimming over the next several weekends, but also will comply with the landscaping hours required per Municipal Code Section 17.56.020, which is 7:00am-6:00pm Monday through Friday, and Saturdays 9:00am-5:00pm, with no such activity to occur on Sunday or the legal holidays.
-LA County Staff will be visiting the site soon to confirm that the work was completed properly.

 List Server Group